KWMalik/clojure-sna/README.md

-clojure-sna is a Social Network Analysis library for the Clojure language.
+A Social Network Analysis library for the Clojure language.

 An Example
 ----------